BioAI-kits/BioAI/README.md

 ## What is BioAI ？

-**BioAI** is a library built upon scikit-learn and PyTorch to easily write and train machine learning or deep learning models for biological omics data.
+**BioAI** is a library built upon scikit-learn and PyTorch to easily write and train machine learning or deep learning models for biological omics data and scale data.
+Currently, data preprocessing and AI algorithms have been integrated.
+You can train your own algorithm model directly through the command line.

 ---

 ## What can BioAI do for you ?

+If you are a domain scientist (biologist, medical researcher, ...) looking to analyze your own omics or scale data, BioAI provides an out-of-the-box solution that is all but guaranteed to provide excellent results on your individual dataset.
+Simply convert your dataset into the BioAI format and enjoy the power of AI - no expertise required!

+If you are an AI or bioinformatics researcher developing AI algorithms suitable for bioinformatics or clinical practice, BioAI offers the fantastic out-of-the-box applicable baseline algorithms to compete against

+Model interpretability is a great concern in the biomedical field, so we have also included AI interpretability algorithms in the new version.

 ---